AnyaChann/6GAG.com/README.md

       - Hot/Trending algorithm: eventhough this is not made into the final version, I've already been reading a bunch about these and gathered some knowledge for myself.
       - Recursive Comment
     - HTML, CSS:
-      - Before this project, I have zero knowledge at all, then my friend suggested me learning Stylus and now I can somewhat write and style a webpage.
+      - I can somewhat write and style a webpage.
     - DevOps:
       - I sensed a slight slight VERY slight of what a devOps might be doing and it feels like devOps is a very OP people <3.